-The license terms for the Company's 21 Class C LTC homes (3,285 beds) in Ontario are set to expire in June 2025, unless the license terms are extended until the homes are redeveloped to the government's new design standards whereafter a new license will be issued.
-Given the significant backlog in demand for long-term care, the lack of alternative care environments and license extension precedents to-date, management is of the view that it is likely that licenses will be extended until redevelopment can be completed; however, there can be no assurance that this will be the case.
+The license terms for the Company's 21 Class C LTC homes (3,285 beds) in Ontario are set to expire in June 2025, unless the license terms are extended until the homes are redeveloped to the government's new design standards whereafter a new license will be issued upon successful application.
+Given the significant backlog in demand for long-term care, the lack of alternative care environments, the government's current targets for upgrades by 2028, and license extension precedents to-date, management is of the view that it is likely that licenses will be extended until redevelopment can be completed; however, there can be no assurance that this will be the case.